HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 IBM Security Access Manager is a robust and secure centralized policy management solution for e-business and distributed applications.
 IBM Security Access Manager WebSEAL is a high performance, multi-threaded Web server that applies fine-grained security policy to the Security Access Manager protected Web object space.
 WebSEAL can provide single sign-on solutions and incorporate back-end Web application server resources into its security policy.

-WebSEAL provides several security mechanisms for providing SSO services, however, our performance effort specifically on LTPA.
+WebSEAL provides several security mechanisms for providing SSO services, however, our performance effort was specifically on LTPA.

 #### LTPA